This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What do I need to know about acute diarrhea?

-Acute diarrhea starts quickly and lasts a short time, usually less than 7 days.
+Acute diarrhea starts quickly and lasts a short time, usually 1 to 3 days.
 It can last up to 2 weeks.
-Your child may have several loose bowel movements throughout the day.
-Acute diarrhea usually stops on its own.

 What causes acute diarrhea?

 - Bacteria such as E coli or salmonella